Preference Evolution under Partner Choice: Preference Evolution with Complete Information

+Definition \ref{def: nash blocking} (iii) requires strict incentives to rematch for both parties.
+Alternatively, we could consider a weaker definition that requires a strict incentive for only one side.
+However, this relaxed notion of blocking may lead to the non-existence of stable outcomes.
+Despite this non-existence issue, our main insights remain unchanged even if the alternative definition is adopted; see Online Appendix \ref{online appen: weak blocking} for a thorough discussion.

-As we argued above, for a matching profile to be stable, the status quo should constitute a Nash equilibrium for each pair of matched agents, and there should be no profitable blocking pair under the matching profile.
+As we argue above, for an outcome to be stable the status quo should constitute a Nash equilibrium for each pair of matched agents, and there should be no profitable blocking pair under the outcome.
 Therefore, we have the following definition of Nash stability.